 Applications due March 15

 The Patrick Leary Field Development Grant is intended to provide a single researcher or a team of researchers with the opportunity to create resources that will advance the field of periodical studies.
-Eligible projects must articulate how the proposed resource will enhance the ability of other scholars to conduct significant research in the history of nineteenth-century British newspapers and periodicals.
-Examples of eligible projects include, but are not limited to:

 Annual Prizes